So, you want to know how to start spread betting?

 It’s a good idea to always double-check before placing a bet to see if, in fact, the bet meets all of your betting strategies criteria.
 A common mistake of traders is to enter a trade that looks attractive, but that doesn’t really meet all the requirements of their chosen trading strategy.

 Then, when the trade results in a loss, traders have the tendency to fault their trading strategy, when the fault was actually in failing to follow their strategy.

-When you’re engaged in spread betting, you don’t want to be slowed down in taking action to either open or close a bet, or make an error in entering an order, just because you have trouble using the betting platform provided by your spread betting company.
+When you’re engaged in spread betting, you don’t want to be slowed down in taking action to either open or close a bet.

 Study the betting platform thoroughly to make sure that you can smoothly and easily navigate your way around in it, bring up information that you need, and enter and exit your spread bets.